Our Pick of the Victoria Falls Tours

-This post summarizes our top 15 things to do at Victoria Falls.
+This post summarizes our top 14 things to do at Victoria Falls.
 Both on the Zimbabwe side and Zambia side at Livingstone.
-It doesn’t aim to cover absolutely everything you can do but it gives you our candid opinions.
+It doesn’t aim to cover ALL of the Victoria Falls tours on offer.
+But we do give you our candid opinions.

 Most of the excursions below are available from either side of the falls.
 If it is only available on one side, we’ll tell you.
-However with the new uni-visa, there’s much less to stop you from enjoying activities on either side of the Victoria Falls.
-Times & prices of the excursions may vary by country so contact us for a quote.
+However with the new uni-visa, there’s nothing to stop you from enjoying activities on either side of the Victoria Falls.

 Best Time to visit Victoria Falls

 The maximum flow of water over the Victoria Falls peaks in late Southern hemisphere summer (March/April).
-The best time to view and photograph the Falls is probably between May and August when the spray is not so all-pervasive.
-This will allow you to actually see the Falls – and yet the flow of water is still impressive.
+The best time to view and photograph the Falls is probably between May and August.
+This is when the spray is not so all-pervasive.
+So it will allow you to actually see the Falls, whilst the flow of water is still very impressive.

 As the dry winter season progresses, the volume of water over the Victoria Falls declines dramatically especially on the Zambia side.
 We really cannot stress this enough!
-If you are visiting the Victoria Falls at this time, we recommend that you get univisa so that you can visit the Falls on the Zimbabwe side (best views at this time of the year) but also take an excursion to Livingstone Island from the Zambian side (see below).
-Livingstone Island can only be visited in the drier part of the season.
+If you are visiting the Victoria Falls at this time, we recommend that you get univisa so that you can visit the Falls on the Zimbabwe side (best views at this time of the year).
+But also take an excursion to Livingstone Island from the Zambian side.
+As Livingstone Island can only be visited in the drier part of the season.

 1) Tour of Falls (Zambia or Zimbabwe)